Lake Speed: After retirement

 In 2006, the International Kart Federation established the Lake Speed Achievement of Excellence karting award in honor of the 1978 World Karting Champion.
 The award was presented for the first time at the IKF 2-Cycle Sprint Grand Nationals August 3–6 at Fontana, California.
 The inaugural recipient was Matt Johnson of Las Vegas, Nevada.
 Nick Johnston of Northridge, California was awarded the honor in 2007.
-The award went to Taylor Miinch in 2008 and Mike Botelho Jr in 2009.
+The award went to Taylor Miinch in 2008 and Mike Botelho Jr. in 2009.
 And youngest winner of the award went to Ryan Schartau of Chino, California in 2013.
 The recipient of the award could be a driver, team, kart shop or any combination thereof, and the winner is determined primarily on sportsmanship, driving achievement and professionalism during the race event.

 On occasion, Speed still drives karts, and has four wins in Historic Stock Car Racing Association events on Daytona's 3.56-mile road course in 2002 and 2003 driving one of his old 83 Purex-sponsored Ford vehicles.

-Speed currently races in the World Karting Association National Road Racing Series schedule, in the Spec 125 TaG 1 and 2 classes.
+Speed currently races in the World Karting Association's National Road Racing Series schedule, in the Spec 125 TaG 1 and 2 classes.
 On July 30, 2010 Speed was inducted into the Mississippi Sports Hall of Fame.

-Speed has since 2016 been an avid follower of the RHPK kart series.
+Since 2016, he has been an avid follower of the RHPK kart series.
+In November 2023, he went to Virginia International Raceway and raced his 1993 stock car at the age of 75.